Phygson/slib/README.md

 # Documentation

 ## > chordsInScale(tonic, mode)
-- **tonic**: string, latin note names with an optional alteration sign.
+- **tonic**: string, latin note names with an optional alteration sign, e.g. "Ab" or "C#" or "F".
 - **mode**: string, one of the:
   - "Ion" - Ionian (major),
   - "Dor" - Dorian,